dhumblet/DHOptionsMenu/README.md

 ## Alignment
 - DHOptionsMenuAlignLeft: Aligns menu items with the left side of the view that triggered the menu
 - DHOptionsMenuAlignRight: Aligns menu items with the right side of the view that triggered the menu
+- DHOptionsMenuAlignCenter: Aligns menu items with the center of the view that triggered the menu

 ## Further customization